douglas-shanks/diffapp/README.md

 # diffapp
 We use PETSc to solve the heat equation in the unit square, discretised with Q1 finite elements.
-The purpose of this is primarily to test PETSc solver/preconditioners and as a C exercise :).
+The purpose of this is primarily to test PETSc solver/preconditioners.

 Compile: make diffapp (change PETSC_DIR to local PETSc installation)